• Home

 A. Section 26-1-50 of the SC Code of Law requires that every notary public shall, within fifteen days after he has been commissioned, exhibit his commission to the clerk of the court of the county in which he resides and be enrolled by the clerk.
 You may enroll your notary between 8:30 a.m. and 5 p.m.
 Monday through Friday, except County holidays.
 The enrollment fee is $10.00 payable in cash or by credit card.
 You must bring your original notary certificate and a photo id.

 A. Cash, money order, cashier's check and credit cards are accepted.
-Cashier's checks should be made payable to, "Clerk of Court."
-For child support purge payments, only cash or cashier's checks made out to "Charleston County Family Court" are accepted
+Money orders and cashier's checks should be made payable to, "Clerk of Court."
+For child support purge payments, only cash or cashier's checks made out to "Charleston County Family Court" are accepted.

-A. In Circuit Court we accept Visa, Master Card, American Express and Discover are accepted in person only.
-A $1.00 non-refundable portal fee and a 1.7% convenience fee will be added to the total by SCGOV.
+A. In Circuit Court Visa, Master Card, American Express and Discover are accepted in person only.
+A $1.00 non-refundable portal fee and a 1.7% convenience fee will be added to the total.
 Credit cards may not be used for posting a cash bond.

 A. Contact the court listed on the ticket or contact the arresting agency.